diamondburned/cchat/README.md

 -   For the server list, icon updates and such that happen after their calls should use `SetServers()`.
 -   For the nickname of the current server, the backend can store the state of the label container.
-It must, however, remove the state when the cancel callback from `JoinServer()` is called.
+It must, however, remove the container when the stop callback from `JoinServer()` is called.

 **Note:** IO in most cases usually refer to networking, but they should files and